 Answer: Yes, your advisor cannot disclose any information to a third party without your consent other than the License provider, who will review my advice to ensure compliance with the law and your best interests.

 Question 5: Do I need a lot of money to be able to engage an adviser?

 Answer: No, advice regarding many issues can be sought and a time based fee charged.
 Given the removal of commission based remuneration for investment placements from July 2013 and the wide range of client needs, the size of capital available for investment purposes is often immaterial.
 The benefits of paying a fee for advice outweigh the disadvantages!
 This includes improved quality of service.
-After we agree scope of work I will be clear on the fees I will charge and the process involved before starting work, so there will be no confusion.
+After we agree upon the scope of work, I will be clear on the fees that I will charge and the process involved before starting work, so there will be no confusion.